Trade Forex Trading

 5 decimal Fractions Quote - Fraction of a Pip Quoting of Base Currency Counter Currency

 From 2010, Brokers started to implement the fifth decimal quotes, the 5th point is known as the fractional Pip.
-Before this all quotes were 4 decimal places and that's when the last point was referred to as a pip.
+Before this all quotes were 4 decimal places and that's when the last point was known as a pip.
 Hence, when trading always use the fourth point and not the fifth decimal as the pip size.

 Example: for 4 Digits Quotes Format

-If EURUSD moves from 1.4500 to 1.4501 then this move is equal to:
+If EURUSD moves from 1.4500 to 1.4501 then this market movement is equal to:

 1.4501-1.4500 = 0.0001 (1 pip)